wfa19/myMLpackage/README.md

 # MyMLpackage

 MyMLpackage is a Python package that provides dedicated functions for various operations and settings related to machine learning training.
-These functions include:
+The package consists the following modules:

 - **General utility** General Function to support other functions in graphing etc
 - **Data Preparation**: Functions to prepare data for machine learning tasks.
 - **Data Transformation and Scaling**: Functions for transforming and scaling data.